Last updated: September 28, 2020

 COVID-19 (novel coronavirus) is a disease caused by a respiratory virus first identified in Wuhan, Hubei Province, China.
 This was a new virus that had not caused illness in humans before.
-Worldwide, COVID-19 has resulted in over seven million human infections, causing illness and thousands of deaths.
+Worldwide, COVID-19 has resulted in over seven 32 million human infections, causing illness and hundreds of thousands of deaths.
 The widespread virus, which has caused over 200,000 United States deaths, has been reported in Anne Arundel County, Maryland with more than 9,900 cases and over 200 deaths.

 The COVID-19 coronavirus outbreak is a global pandemic.
 Federal, state and local governments are taking a comprehensive approach to keep Marylanders safe.
 For Maryland and Anne Arundel County confirmed COVID-19 cases to date, check the Maps.
 To slow the spread of COVID-19 and get the country back to normal, individuals will need to practice social distancing when in public (at least 6 feet away from others), wear face coverings in public, and practice healthy hygiene measures including frequent handwashing.

 Older adults and people of any age who have serious underlying medical conditions are at higher risk for more serious complications from COVID-19.* Based upon available information to date, those most at risk are listed at Medical Conditions and COVID-19.

 *NOTE: No one is safe from contracting this virus.
-It is possible for young people, children and healthy individuals to get COVID-19 and spread it to others.
+It is possible for children, young adults and healthy individuals to get COVID-19 and spread it to others.

 COVID-19 is spread just like colds or flu through: